Wyko/essential_deathworlders/content/books/salvage/salvage_chapter_12_the_backup_plan.md

 what you\'ve told me."

 "And this time we have a contingency plan," Chir added, gesturing towards Adrian.
-"Although I feel that \'Adrian is the plan\' maybe getting a bit stale."
+"Although I feel that \'Adrian is the plan\' is maybe getting a bit stale."

 "No shit?"
 Adrian muttered.
 "But I\'m just the contingency plan.
 I